Cecilia-xu/Leetcode/34/Note.md

 # Soultion 1: linear search
 ## Algorithm
 1. start from the smallest index and search for the first index whose value equals target
-2. start from the largest index and search for the first index whose value equals target Note：对撞指针（常用）
+2. start from the largest index and search for the first index whose value equals target<br>
+Note：对撞指针（常用）
 ## Complexity
 - Time complexity: O(n)